Sid2697/Sid2697.github.io/_pages/egoprocel.md

 [comment]: Code
 <h3> Code </h3>
-The code for this work is available on GitHub!
-Link: <b>Coming soon!</b>
+The code for this work is available on GitHub!<br>Link: <a href="https://github.com/Sid2697/EgoProceL-egocentric-procedure-learning">Sid2697/EgoProceL-egocentric-procedure-learning</a>

 <p>&nbsp;</p>